ArtifexSoftware/MuPDF.NET/docs/api/document.rst

 =============================================== ==========================================================
-:meth:`Document.AddLayer`                       PDF only: make new optional content configuration :meth:`Document.AddOcg`                         PDF only: add new optional content group :meth:`Document.Authenticate`                   gain access to an encrypted document :meth:`Document.Bake`                           PDF only: make annotations / fields permanent content :meth:`Document.CanSaveIncrementally`           check if incremental save is possible :meth:`Document.GetChapterPageCount`            number of pages in chapter :meth:`Document.Close`                          close the document :meth:`Document.Convert2Pdf`                    write a PDF version to memory :meth:`Document.CopyPage`                       PDF only: copy a page reference :meth:`Document.DeleteTocItem`                  PDF only: remove a single TOC item :meth:`Document.DeletePage`                     PDF only: delete a page
+:meth:`Document.AddLayer`                       PDF only: make new optional content configuration :meth:`Document.AddOcg`                         PDF only: add new optional content group :meth:`Document.Authenticate`                   Gain access to an encrypted document :meth:`Document.Bake`                           PDF only: make annotations / fields permanent content :meth:`Document.CanSaveIncrementally`           Check if incremental save is possible :meth:`Document.GetChapterPageCount`            Number of pages in chapter :meth:`Document.Close`                          Close the document :meth:`Document.Convert2Pdf`                    Write a PDF version to memory :meth:`Document.CopyPage`                       PDF only: copy a page reference :meth:`Document.DeleteTocItem`                  PDF only: remove a single TOC item :meth:`Document.DeletePage`                     PDF only: delete a page